HelderPires/WorldWeather/README.md

 # WorldWeather

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.5.
+For purposes of a Galatyx code challenge.

+## Install

+Run `npm install` to install dependencies

 ## Development server